Saturday, 30 January 2021

 "You said it was a suicidal depression?" asks Carol.
 "What exactly happened?"

 Aaron says, "I just couldn't go on.
 I felt helpless and paralyzed against the monolithic Big Church.
 If they still had absolute power I would probably have been burned at the stake.
 I was going to overdose on painkillers.
 Instead, I phoned a friend.
 She came over and helped calm me down and on my request she took the pills away.
 The next day I wrote Stephen a letter explaining exactly what really did happen, without Gloria or Griffin around to twist and lie.
 We soon got together for coffee and he gave me a full and sincere apology.
 He was also already taking seriously the importance of getting Griffin out of the church.
-Fortunately, after a few months, as the truth about him really began to surface, he was finally kicked out of St. James.
+Fortunately, after a few months, as the truth about him really began to surface, he was finally kicked out of St. Jude's.
 Of course, being Anglicans, they lied about his dismissal, and simply he had taken early retirement.
 No accountability."

 Looking at Carl, Aaron says, "That would have been just before you met Robert Griffin for the first time."